 Chemical Substance

 Fireworks/Explosives

 Firearms

-Knife (on person or in possession) ife (on person or in possession)
+Knife (on person or in possession)

 Knife (in vehicle greater than 3 in Blade)

 Live Ammunition

 Razor/ Box Cutter/Other Cutting Device

 Stun Gun/Taser

 Replica/Toy/Look-Alike

 Possession of Other Weapons

 Other

 Chemical/Biological Threat

 Cheating - Students are expected to perform honestly on any assigned schoolwork or tests.
 The following actions are prohibited: Cheating on a test or assigned work by giving, receiving, offering, and/or soliciting information Plagiarizing by copying the language, structure, idea, and/or thoughts of another Falsifying statements on any assigned schoolwork, tests, or other school documents

 Cheating

 Terrorist Threat

 Dress Standard - All students are expected to dress appropriately for a K-12 educational environment.
 Any clothing that interferes with or disrupts the educational environment is unacceptable.
-Clothing with language or images that are vulgar, discriminatory, or obscene, or clothing that promotes illegal or violent conduct, such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia, or clothing that contains threats such as gang symbols is prohibited.
+Clothing with language or images that are vulgar, discriminatory, or obscene, or clothing that promotes illegal or violent conduct, such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia, or clothing that contains threats such as gang symbols

 Clothing should fit, be neat and clean, and conform to standards of safety, good taste, and decency.
-Clothing that exposes cleavage, private parts, the midriff, or undergarments, or that is otherwise sexually provocative is prohibited.
-Examples of prohibited clothing include, but are
+Clothing that exposes cleavage, private parts, the midriff, or undergarments, or that is otherwise sexually provocative, is prohibited.

-otherwise sexually provocative, is prohibited.
 Examples of prohibited clothing include, but are not limited to: sagging or low-cut pants, low-cut necklines that show cleavage, tube tops, halter tops, backless blouses or blouses with only ties in the back, clothing constructed of see-through materials, and head coverings unless required for religious or medical purposes.